ECE-196/docs/content/tutorials/ESP32_WIFI_GUI_Tutorial.md

 void handleLED2Off() { digitalWrite(LED2_PIN, LOW);  server.send(200, "text/plain", "LED2 OFF"); }

 void setup() {
   pinMode(LED1_PIN, OUTPUT);
   pinMode(LED2_PIN, OUTPUT);
   WiFi.softAP("ESP32_LED_AP", "genny123");
   server.on("/", handleRoot);
   server.on("/led1/on", handleLED1On);
   server.on("/led1/off", handleLED1Off);
   server.on("/led2/on", handleLED2On);
   server.on("/led2/off", handleLED2Off);
   server.begin();
 }

 void loop() {
   server.handleClient();
 }
 ```
-## Example

-### Introduction

-This example shows the complete code that creates an ESP32 SoftAP, serves a webpage, and allows the user to control two LEDs.
+## Part 02: Flashing the Code to ESP32-S3

-### Example
+### Tools You’ll Need

-Connect to the ESP32 Wi-Fi network (`ESP32_LED_AP`) using the password `genny123`(you can change this access key yourself), then visit `http://192.168.4.1` in your browser.
-You’ll see LED toggle buttons.
-Toggle them and watch as the LEDs turn on/off.
-Experiment with range and see how far the requests can be sent, and notice the delays in time concerning the access point on the ESP32.
+- Arduino IDE or VSCode with PlatformIO
+- USB-C cable
+- ESP32 board support package installed via Board Manager

-### Analysis
+### Flashing Instructions

-This example uses HTML served directly from the microcontroller and leverages the WebServer library to handle URL routing.
-It’s a lightweight, back-end-less method to control hardware in real time.
-Ideal for rapid prototyping and IoT applications...
+1. Open Arduino IDE
+2. Go to **Tools > Board > ESP32S3 Dev Module**
+3. Connect your ESP32-S3 board via USB
+4. Select the correct COM port under **Tools > Port** (usually `esp32` and/or `101`)
+5. Paste the Part 01 code into the sketch
+6. Press the **Upload** button
+7. Open **Serial Monitor** (Ctrl+Shift+M) and check for `HTTP server started` and the IP address!

+> ✅ Tip: If upload fails, press and hold the BOOT button while uploading.
+>  🛠 Debug Tip: If you see `WiFi.softAP` succeed but can't access the page, check your device's firewall or captive portal settings.

+### What You Should See
+- A message like `HTTP server started`
+- Wi-Fi network name (e.g., `ESP32_LED_AP`) appears in your available networks list
+- Serial Monitor should show the AP IP, usually `192.168.4.1`(not all IPs are the same! )

+> 🔐 You can customize the access point name and password by changing `ssid` and `password` in your code.
+Each ESP32 may use a different IP.

+## Part 03: Accessing the Web Server

+1. Connect to the `ESP32_LED_AP` Wi-Fi using password `genny123`(access keys can be changed to your preference!)
+2. Open a browser and visit `http://192.168.4.1`
+3. Tap the buttons to toggle LEDs ON/OFF in real time

+You can bookmark this page or add it to your phone's home screen for quick access.

+## What You Should Have Learned

+- How to configure ESP32 as a SoftAP
+- How to host a basic HTML control page from the board
+- How to flash and debug code using Arduino IDE
+- How browser requests map to GPIO state changes
+- How to use the Serial Monitor for IP and debug info
+- How to build simple, interactive IoT projects with HTTP

 ## Additional Resources